-Inspired by the make-up trend of the moment, hair contouring is a custom-made colour application technique that has revolutionised the use of hair colour and what it can achieve.
+Inspired by the make-up trend, hair contouring is a custom-made colour application technique that has revolutionised the use of hair colour and what it can achieve.
 This innovative technique uses the careful placement of colours around the face and, thanks to a play of light and shadow, can alter the appearance of your face shape by accentuating your best features and enhancing your natural skin tone without the application of make-up.

 What is hair contouring?